giovanni-mormone/WrapperCoinMP/README.md

 #  WrapperCoinMP

 This project objective is to create a Simple wrapper for the https://github.com/coin-or/CoinMP project.
 It is written using .NET 5.0 and can be run either on windows or unix environment.
-To work, it is necessary to put the CoinMP.dll, if used on windows, or the libCoinMp.so in the folder where the program using this library is used.
-In windows one can, when initializing the wrapper, tell where the CoinMP.dll is located.
-The wrapper uses 3 new functions, not implemented in the actual release version of the CoinMP library but implemented by me in a personal version of CoinMP:
+If working on windows, it can be specified in a file WrapperConfig.json the path where the CoinMP.dll is on your computer; the config file can be put either in the folder in which the program in run (e.g. for the TestMain project in \TestMain\bin\Debug\net5.0\) or in the folder where the code is  (e.g. for the TestMain project in \TestMain).If the config file is not present, it is necessary to put the CoinMP.dll, if used on windows, or the libCoinMp.so in the folder where the program using this library is used.The wrapper uses 3 new functions, not implemented in the actual release version of the CoinMP library but implemented by me in a personal version of CoinMP:
 -AddRow
 -NullifyRow
 -AddColumn